Saskatoon Health Region

 Create a proper automated system that could enhance productivity and safeguard private information.

-AccessPro Suite Case Management was employed as a central repository to track and manage FOI requests and AccessPro Redaction was used to quickly and easily turn around documents while protecting sensitive information guarded by the Health Information and Privacy Act.
-Saskatoon Health Region claims to be celebrating smoother operations, improved efficiency, and the assurance of legislative compliance after implementing the AccessPro solution.
+AccessPro Suite Case Management was employed as a central repository to track and manage FOI requests.
+AccessPro Redaction tools were used to quickly and easily redact documents while protecting sensitive information guarded by the Health Information and Privacy Act.
+Saskatoon Health Region is now celebrating smoother operations, improved efficiency, and the assurance of legislative compliance after implementing the AccessPro solution.

-It acts as an integrated health delivery agency, providing a range of services and programs in more than 75 facilities including 10 hospitals, 29 long-term care facilities, primary health care sites, public health centres, mental health, and addictions centres.
+The Saskatoon Health Region acts as an integrated health delivery agency, providing a range of services and programs in more than 75 facilities including 10 hospitals, 29 long-term care facilities, primary health care sites, public health centres, mental health and addictions centres.

 Freedom of Information (FOI) provides access to most records under the control of a public body, excluding personal health information, while still protecting the privacy rights of individuals.